quicksilver/manual/docs/introduction.md

 > address, **Email Item… (Compose)**, file

 Notice the names of the actions are slightly different (**To** vs **Item**).
 Many (but not all) action names hint at the type of argument they take. **Email To….** wants an address to follow. **Email Item…** wants some kind of item to send (text or a file).
-These email actions are similarly named and many people don't notice they are two different actions.
+These email actions are similarly named and many people don’t notice they are two different actions.
 In other cases actions are so differently named people might not notice they are related.
 For example, to perform a web search on a site like Google the commands are:

 > site, Search For…, query